Methane is a potent greenhouse gas, trapping 86 times more heat in the atmosphere than carbon dioxide.

 In fact, nearly 20% of the planet’s warming can be attributed to methane.

 And, because it’s often paired with other toxic pollutants such as benzene, formaldehyde, and ethylbenzene, the release of methane into the air can cause debilitating health problems for the millions of people who live near oil and gas operations.

-Each year, fossil fuel companies leak or deliberately vent 13 million metric tons of methane into the atmosphere during oil and gas operations, which, according to a new study, is 60% more than the Environmental Protection Agency (EPA) has estimated.
+Each year, fossil fuel companies leak or deliberately vent 13 million metric tons of methane into the atmosphere during oil and gas operations, which, according to a study published in Science, is 60% more than the Environmental Protection Agency has estimated.

 Oil, gas, and coal production are the largest industrial sources of methane emissions.

 Proven, low-cost solutions exist to cut this dangerous and wasteful pollution.